solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Invalidations/Add CDN Invalidation/index.md

 # Add CDN Invalidation

-Adding a CDN Invalidation in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding a CDN Invalidation in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../../../images/addcdninvalidation.jpg" alt="addcdninvalidation" style="width: 40%; display: block"></a>